 As downtown development pushes lower-value uses to the urban fringe, “smart growth” is reshaping the metropolitan landscape.
 This plenary will explain how smart growth is leading to the New Urban Economics.

 RMLUI is pleased to bring two tours to the conference this year.
 Participation in the tours is limited to the space available and costs a nominal fee.
 Please note: we reserve the right to cancel tours due to low enrollment.
 If a tour is cancelled, a refund will be issued.

-RMLUI will apply for CLE, AICP and CRE continuing education credits (CEUs).
+RMLUI applies for CLE, AICP, and CRE continuing education credits.
 We will post more information as it becomes available.
 If you need additional accreditation, please contact Lisa Bingham.